LT-IntroToAI-SY2526/assignment-0-dillshannon/writeup.md

 **1. What is the difference between Git and GitHub?**

-Git is a distributed Version Control System (VCS), which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
+Git is a "Version Control System", which is a useful tool for easily changing code.

+GitHub is a way keep your past history of Git.

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**